-New York Oncology Hematology has seven convenient locations throughout the Capital Region where you will receive state-of-the art skin cancer treatment in a caring and comfortable environment close to home, work, and family.
+New York Oncology Hematology has six convenient locations throughout the Capital Region of New York, where you will receive state-of-the art skin cancer care in a caring and comfortable environment close to home, work, and family.

 If you’ve just been diagnosed with skin cancer, our team will be with you every step of the way, from creating a cancer treatment plan, getting a second opinion, and understanding what to expect after treatment.
 We will arrange your consultation quickly so you can get the information you need.

 Skin cancer is not completely preventable.
 Some skin cancers are caused by factors that you can control but others are not.
 However, the more you learn about skin cancers, the easier it is to reduce your risks.